amalacrino/malacrino-lab/content/project/syncomm/index.md

 external_link: ''
 ---

-We use experimental evolution to shape microbiomes that enhance specific beneficial traits in plants.
+We use experimental evolution to shape microbiomes that enhance specific traits in plants.

 <!--more-->